In defining exit criteria for a testing project, which combination of two criteria would be the best to use?

 Prepare for the ISTQB Certified Tester Foundation Level Exam.
 Use flashcards and multiple choice questions with hints and explanations to ensure success.
 Get ready for your certification!

-The combination of percentage of test cases executed and defect trend provides a balanced approach to defining exit criteria for a testing project.
+Using the percentage of test cases executed alongside the defect trend provides a robust framework for defining exit criteria in a testing project.

 Subscribe